glmdgrielson/words/atlas/001-holy.md

 It's at this point that a lot of the reasoning behind cult that has overtaken Sector 001 becomes obvious and almost reasonable.
 Big "almost" there, though.

+One of the rituals of 001 had begun: a reading of the colonization plans.
+As important as they were, there was very often discussion.
+Most often minor "helpful" additions, that weren't going to last.